-Last year, Casio entered the GPS watch market with the Pro Trek WSD-F20.
+Casio's first entry into the GPS watch market was the Pro Trek WSD-F20.
 Running on Android Wear and pairing to a smartphone, this essentially is a smartwatch with features for the outdoors.
-In addition to an altimeter, barometer, and compass, the WSD-F20 is the first Casio watch to include GPS and GLONASS compatibility.
+In addition to an altimeter, barometer, and compass, the WSD-F20 was the first Casio watch to include GPS and GLONASS compatibility.
 With sport-specific settings, you can find your location, track, and collect data while doing things like hiking, biking, skiing, and paddling.

-The leap into the GPS world was commendable, but the Pro Trek WSD-F20 drops to the bottom of our list because it falls well short of watches from Garmin and Suunto (in addition to the newer Rangeman above).
+The leap into the GPS world was commendable, but the Pro Trek WSD-F20 drops to the bottom of our list because it falls well short of watches from Garmin and Suunto (in addition to the Rangeman above).
 The short battery life is insufficient for more than casual daily use, the map functionality is limited, and the watch relies on a smartphone for most functions (you can download maps for offline use, however).
-We’re excited to see Casio jumping into the high end of the ABC watch market with a sleek design, but it’s clear they still have work to do.
+It’s worth noting that Casio has released a follow-up F30 model that has a slimmed-down profile, but that too has had issues related to battery life and reliability thus far.

 See the Casio Pro Trek WSD-F20